knuxify/fxtumblr/README.md

 Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
 Thus, there's optional support for rendering threads using a headless version of Chrome/Chromium using the `pyppeteer` package.

 In order to make use of it, set `renders_enable` in your config.
 Then, run `./run-renderer.sh` to start the renderer process.
-A copy of Chrome should be downloaded automatically on first launch.
+A copy of Chrome will be downloaded automatically on first launch; you'll probably want to replace it with your own system-wide installation of Chromium.
+To do so, take the path it printed (` $HOME/.local/share/pyppeteer/local-chromium/xxxxxxx`), from that folder remove `chrome-linux/chrome` and replace it with a symlink to `/usr/bin/chromium`: `ln -s /usr/bin/chromium HOME/.local/share/pyppeteer/local-chromium/xxxxxxx/chrome-linux/chrome`.

 You will also have to download Tumblr's web fonts for the best experience - see fonts/README.md.
 You should also get a system font that has emoji suport (like Noto Emoji).